J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Data and galaxy properties

-The SED modeling was performed using \texttt{CIGALE}, with the full configuration provided in Appendix~\ref{app:cigale}.
-The star formation history was modeled using the \textit{sfhdelayed} module, adopting a delayed-$\tau$ model with optional recent bursts.
-The main stellar population spans a range of $\tau_\mathrm{main}$ values (3) from $100$ to $5\,000$~Myr and ages (5) from $3000$~Myr to $13$~Gyr, while the burst component includes $\tau_\mathrm{burst}$ values (3) from $5$ to $500$~Myr, ages (6) between $5$ and $1000$~Myr, and burst mass fractions (4) up to $40$\%.
+Spectral energy distribution modeling was performed using \texttt{CIGALE}, with the full configuration provided in Appendix~\ref{app:cigale}.
+For each galaxy, \texttt{CIGALE} was run at a fixed redshift, adopting the \texttt{LePhare} photometric redshift as an input.
+The star formation history was modeled using the \texttt{sfhdelayed} module, adopting a delayed-$\tau$ model with optional recent bursts.
+The main stellar population spans a range of three $\tau_\mathrm{main}$ values from $100$ to $5\,000$~Myr and five ages from $3000$~Myr to $13$~Gyr, while the burst component includes three $\tau_\mathrm{burst}$ values from $5$ to $500$~Myr, six ages between $5$ and $1000$~Myr, and four burst mass fractions up to $40$\%.
 The spectra of stellar populations were synthesized using the \citet{BC03} models with a \citet{Chabrier2003} initial mass function (IMF) and three metallicities ($Z = 0.004$, $0.008$, and $0.02$).
-Nebular emission was included using the \textit{nebular} module, with ionization parameters $\log U = -2.0$ and $-3.5$, gas-phase metallicities $Z_\mathrm{gas} = 0.014$ and $0.022$, electron density $n_e = 100~\mathrm{cm}^{-3}$, and ionizing photon escape fractions up to 20\%.
-Dust attenuation was modeled with the \textit{dustatt\_modified\_starburst} module, following a Calzetti-like law \citep{Calzetti2000} with $E(B-V)$ values (5) up to $0.5$, no UV bump, and a power-law slope of $0.0$ ($R_V = 3.1$).
+Nebular emission was included using the \texttt{nebular} module, with ionization parameters $\log U = -2.0$ and $-3.5$, gas-phase metallicities $Z_\mathrm{gas} = 0.014$ and $0.022$, electron density $n_e = 100~\mathrm{cm}^{-3}$, and ionizing photon escape fractions up to 20\%.
+Dust attenuation was modeled with the \texttt{dustatt\_modified\_starburst} module, following a Calzetti-like law \citep{Calzetti2000} with five $E(B-V)$ values up to $0.5$, no UV bump, and a power-law slope of $0.0$ ($R_V = 3.1$).

-The main derived parameters used in this study are the stellar mass of the galaxy, in $M_{\odot}$ units, and its SFR averaged in the last $10$ Myr, in $M_{\odot}\,{\rm yr}^{-1}$ units.
-This SFR was used because covers the typical visibility time-scale of the widely used H${\alpha}$ emission line of a star-formation burst .
+The derived parameters used in this study are the stellar mass of the galaxy (in $M_{\odot}$ units) and its SFR averaged over the last $10$ Myr, in $M_{\odot}\,{\rm yr}^{-1}$ units.
+This SFR was used to cover the typical visibility timescale of the widely used H${\alpha}$ emission line of a star-formation burst.
 The specific SFR for each galaxy was defined as ${\rm sSFR} = {\rm SFR} / M_{\star}$ [yr$^{-1}$].
-To illustrate the SED-fitting process, two examples are presented in Fig.~\ref{fig:cigale_sed_fit}.
-We observed that both fittings are successful, having a reduced $\chi^2 \approx 1$.
-This are just two examples and the table with the results for the nearly $900$k galaxies analyzed are available in J-PLUS DR3 repository and in VizieR.
+Two examples are presented in Fig.~\ref{fig:cigale_sed_fit}.
+We observe that both fittings are successful, with reduced $\chi^2 \approx 1$.
+The table for the nearly $900$k galaxies analyzed is available in the J-PLUS DR3 repository and in VizieR.